• An appetizer• Enjoying physics• Discussions and blogs• Open issues in fundamental physics in the year

 The two experiments at the LHC in Geneva have observed a neutral boson with a mass around 125 GeV.
 It has spin 0, positive parity, no composite particle seems to fit, and it indeed seems to be elementary.

-Assuming that the observed boson is indeed the Higgs boson, the 'dirty trick' candidate tangle shown on the left of Figure 85 on page 291 seems to apply to it.
+Assuming that the observed boson is indeed the Higgs boson - and there is no reason to question this - the 'dirty trick' candidate tangle shown on the left of Figure 85 on page 291 seems to apply to it.
 The candidate tangle shown in that figure is part of the text since it was published in 2009 and was always mentioned as possible Higgs boson tangle.
 In 2009, it was argued that the candidate tangle could not be correct and thus the lack of a Higgs was predicted.
 The discovery of the Higgs boson asked for a check of those arguments.
 The check showed that the arguments were wrong.
 Correcting the arguments, a more detailed and improved prediction is possible:

 – Assuming that the Higgs tangle on the left-hand side of Figure